Hypertension Fellowship Curriculum

 The fellow will be required to attend and present at the following conferences:

-Moss Heart Center Integrative Cardiovascular Physiology Research Conference: a formal weekly review of cardiovascular physiology research and clinical studies performed by fellows and faculty in the Hypertension Section, at which the fellow will present twice a year.
+- Moss Heart Center Integrative Cardiovascular Physiology Research Conference: A formal weekly review of cardiovascular physiology research and clinical studies performed by fellows and faculty in the Hypertension Program, at which the fellow will present twice a year.
 These meetings will provide opportunities for informal peer-review from other investigators who are not directly involved in the fellow’s research.

 - Ambulatory BP assessment